 Click a topic, or press the enter key on a topic, to reveal its answer.

-How should I prepare for coronavirus disease 2019 (COVID-19) if I have a pet?
+How should I prepare for COVID-19 if I have a pet?

-Make plans for your pets in case you can no longer take care of your pets or have to go to the hospital due to COVID-19.
-For a downloadable guide you can complete to help with emergency planning for pets, visit nyc.gov and search for pets and service animals.”
+Make plans for your pets in case you get COVID-19 and can no longer take care of them.
+This is especially important if you are not vaccinated against COVID-19.
+For a downloadable guide to help with emergency planning for pets, visit nyc.gov and search for “pets and service animals.”
 Steps you can take to prepare include:

 Can I get COVID-19 from my pet?

 There is no evidence to suggest that pets are significant contributors to COVID-19 transmission.
 The risk of a pet transmitting the virus to their caregiver is considered very low.
 Wash pet bedding, leashes, collars, dishes and toys the same way you would other items in your home.

 Can a pet’s fur spread the virus that causes COVID-19?